 Why subscribe?

-I’m a former journalist — for nearly 30 years I covered the White House, Congress and State Department for USA Today and the Los Angeles Times.
 When journalism went Woke, I went back to school to earn a PhD in history.
-As a historian, I wrote two books on women’s fight to win the vote.
+As a historian, I wrote two books on women’s campaign to win the vote.
 Gilded Suffragists: The New York Socialites Who Fought for Women’s Right to Vote chronicled the role of uber wealthy women of the Gilded class and their impact on the fight for suffrage.
 And Yet They Persisted analyzes the long history of this movement, from 1776 to 1965.
-One thing I uncovered is that in the early years the lead reformers were Republicans and abolitionists.
-Imagine.

 Stay up-to-date

 Every new edition of the newsletter goes directly to your inbox, to be read at your convenience.
+I love it when one of my posts starts a conversation, and know that I read all your comments.
+Thank you for joining me on this journey.

 Join the crew